Everest Base Camp

 DAY 4 TREKKING DAY 2

-On our first full trekking day we cross the mighty glacier-fed Dudh Kosi River zigzagging back and forth 5 times – across wire bridges which gradually get higher above the river as we climb.
-The 5th and final bridge of the day is the Hilary Bridge, at 300m above the river bed– an amazing feat of engineering and an awe inspiring crossing.
-As we continue through alpine forest valleys we finally enter Sagarmatha National Park, Sagarmatha is the Nepalese name for what we know as Mt.
-Everest – and on a clear day we are rewarded with our first sighting of Everest’s summit behind the Lhotse ridge.
-The final climb of the day takes us into the village of Namche Bazar and we have lunch at our Teahouse for the night.
-For those looking to understand more about the history and culture of the Sherpa people – and to help acclimatize further – there will be an optional walk up to the Sherpa Culture museum situated just on the surrounding hillside outside of the town.
-As the sun sets we return to our Teahouse, where the communal stove and heaters keep us warm before dinner and an early night.
+On our first full trekking day, we cross the glacier-fed Dudh Kosi River five times via wire bridges, each higher than the last.
+The final bridge, Hilary Bridge, stands 300m above the river bed – an amazing feat of engineering and an awe inspiring crossing.
+We continue through alpine forest valleys, entering Sagarmatha National Park – Sagarmatha is the Nepalese name for what we know as Mt.
+Everest – where we get our first glimpse of Everest’s summit on clear days.
+The final climb brings us to Namche Bazar for lunch at our Teahouse.
+For those interested in Sherpa culture and acclimatization, there’s an optional walk to the Sherpa Culture museum nearby.
+As the sun sets, we return to our Teahouse, warmed by the communal stove before dinner and an early night.

 DAY 5 TREKKING DAY 3